Mental Health SupportMental Health Support

 The Clergy Support Trust

-Counselling is available for clergy (training, serving and retired) and their partners experiencing a range of difficulties, such as anxiety and depression, separation, bereavement or post-traumatic stress.
+Counselling is available for clergy (training, serving and retired) and their partners experiencing a range of difficulties such as anxiety and depression, separation, bereavement, or post-traumatic stress.
+They require a letter from a therapist with the expected fees to be paid for your treatment and certain financial conditions apply.

 Sheldon Hub